laulopezreal/guessme/README.md

 **Scoring System:** Points decrease by 10 for each additional clue revealed.
 Every consecutive wrong guess deducts 5 points, but Classic rounds never drop below 50 points (AI conversations bottom out at 25).

-## 🔮 Future Plans
+## 🔮 AI Mode and Future Plans

-An LLM-powered mode is planned that will transform the game into an interactive conversation:
+An LLM-powered mode is now available and transforms the game into an interactive conversation:
 - Players ask free-form questions to historic figures
 - AI-generated responses in character
 - Dynamic, educational gameplay
-- Intelligent guess validation with fuzzy matching
+- Intelligent guess validation with fuzzy matching (plus local fuzzy matching fallback)

-See `WARP.md` for the complete implementation plan.
+To enable AI Mode locally, configure your OpenAI API key in `.env.local` (see `LLM_SETUP.md` for details), then toggle Classic/AI Mode from the header.

+Future improvements may include:
+- Additional historic figures and conversation prompts
+- Backend proxy for API calls in production
+- Richer conversation memory and hint strategies
+- Accessibility and animation polish for the chat UI

 ## 🤝 Contributing